baoduy/hbd.astro-paper/src/content/blog/dotnet-04-aspire-local-env-tests.md

 }
 ```

-ApiFixture is a test fixture class that sets up the necessary environment for integration tests.
- It extends WebApplicationFactory<Api.Program> and implements IAsyncLifetime to manage the lifecycle of the test environment.

 This class is responsible for:

 - Setting up a PostgreSQL server resource.
 - Configuring the host with the necessary connection strings.